The Ratification Process

 - The handler and animal demonstrating tricks.

-- The client and handler talking about shared interests, such as animals and other politically sensitive topics.
+- The client and handler talking about shared interests, such as animals and other non-offensive topics.

 - One-on-one visits, with a single pet therapy team on-site, visiting with clients individually.
 This is common in hospitals and assisted-living facilities where it might be difficult for clients to leave their rooms.

-- Solo visits, with a single pet therapy team on-site, interacting with multiple clients in a common room or throughout the facility.
+- One-to-many visits, with a single pet therapy team on-site, interacting with multiple clients in a common room or throughout the facility.
 This might be done in a classroom or at an airport.

 - Group visits, with multiple pet therapy teams on-site, interacting with multiple clients in the same room or throughout the facility.
-This is what you might see at a university during exam week, at a festival, or in a seniors living apartment.
-This type of format works well for larger groups (20+ clients), so that everyone has a change to interact with at least one therapy animal.
+This is what you might see at a university during exam week or at a stressbuster event like Homeless Connect.
+This type of format works well for larger groups (20+ clients), as it provides a change for all clients to interact with at least one therapy animal during the hour.